NEFM-TUDresden/gmshModel/README.rst

 So far, gmshModel is especially designed to automate the generation of representative volume elements that contain multiple inclusion objects and well-known unit cells with different types of inclusions.
-An extension of gmshModel is however possible by adding new geometric objects and model types to the framework.
+An extension of gmshModel is, however, possible by adding new geometric objects and model types to the framework.

 It is not the purpose of gmshModel to replace the Gmsh scripting language or other